Black-Kamelia/Sprinkler/utils/README.md

 ### VariableResolvers

-The previously introduced functions are all using under the hood the default interpolation function `<T> interpolate(T, VariableDelimiter, VariableResolver<T>)` (where the VariableDelimiter is here again optional).
-This function takes a `VariableResolver` as first parameter, which is a functional interface representing a function that takes a variable name, a context, and returns the value of the variable usually using the name and the context.
+The previously introduced functions are all using the default interpolation function `<T> interpolate(T, VariableDelimiter, VariableResolver<T>)` (where, again, the VariableDelimiter is optional) under the hood.
+This function takes a `VariableResolver` as the first parameter, which is a functional interface representing a function that takes a variable name, a context, and returns the value of the variable usually using the name and the context.

 This library provides a few implementations of this interface, which are used by the previously introduced functions.